brunohs1993/Nanokappa/README.md

 ### Boundary conditions

 The boundary conditions (BC) consist of heat transfer restrictions (such as imposed temperatures) and boundary surfaces properties (roughness or periodic).
-The user sets the desired facets on which to apply the BC by passing their indices to `--bound_facets`, the BC type to `--bound_cond` and their respective values to `--bound_values`.
+The user sets the desired facets on which to apply the BC by passing their indices to `--bound_facets` or `--bound_pos`, the BC type to `--bound_cond` and their respective values to `--bound_values`.
 For instance, in the previously given example we have:

     --bound_facets     0 3 4 2
     --bound_cond       T T R R P